kMongru/react-native-field-collection-tool/README.md

 notes:

-- use previous button
+- summary editting broken
-- summary editting modal
+- going from summary to barcode doesn't reset barcode, going to home does? (not removed from the stack, may need nav params)
 - edit users account screen
 - shipping precedure screen